kettleswordfang/lightsabermod/README.md

 ┣━ a diamond focusing lens
 ┣━ the highly dangerous emitter matrix
 ┗━ a series of ever-looping circuity

-*Detailed construction information and a full component list can be found on the Wiki tab above.*

 ## Finding the recipe